 APRNs are turning to the highest practice degree in nursing, the doctor of nursing practice (DNP), as a way to develop their leadership skill and impact clinical policies.
-DNPs, in particular, are filling gaps made by provider and leadership shortages.
+RNs understand why they should earn a DNP – to fill gaps made by provider and leadership shortages.

 With an impetus to advance nursing education and practice skills, many APRNs are turning to online programs, such as Duquesne University’s online DNP program, for the convenience of self-paced learning and quality education.
-Through Duquesne University’s online coursework, DNP students learn about implementing changes that can improve health outcomes.
+The answer to the question “why earn a DNP online” is easy – DNP students learn about implementing changes that can improve health outcomes.

 Researchers have found a clear link between higher levels of nurse education and improved patient outcomes, the American Association of Colleges of Nursing (AACN) said.

 “The changing demands of the nation’s complex healthcare environment require that nurses serving in specialty positions have the highest level of scientific knowledge and practice expertise possible,” the AACN said.